njnadeau/NGScourse/day1am.md

 ls -a
 ```
 The ```-a``` switch makes ```ls``` show hidden files, which start with a dot in their file name.
-You might notice that the contents of the directory you are currently in are also displayed on the right hand panel in MobaXterm and you can use the icons and address bar to navigate the directories in sharc.
+You might notice that the contents of the directory you are currently in are also displayed on the right hand panel in MobaXterm and you can use the icons and address bar to navigate the directories in bessemer.

 We are going to edit the file ```.bash_profile``` to configure your account so that you have access to the Genomics Software Repository that we will be using.
 The Genomics Software Repository is basically a collection of ready-to-use programs for NGS and population genetic/genomic analysis in a shared folder.
 Its main advantage is that it removes the necessity for the user to install commonly used programs in their home folder.